 When to Visit

 Spring and fall are the most pleasant times to visit Prague.
 Temperatures during these seasons are mild and there tends to be fewer visitors than there would be in the summer.
+Cold Czech winters are typical of Central Europe, so clients who do not deal well with cold should seek another time to travel.

 What the Locals Know